playgen/sports-team-manager/ReadMe.md

 # Overview
-Sports Team Manager is a sailing team management simulator that tasks players with managing crew conflicts, goals and moods while identifying and assigning the best possible team line-up.
+Sports Team Manager is a sailing team management simulator that tasks players with managing crew conflicts, goals and emotions while identifying and assigning the best possible team line-up in order to lead their team to victory.

 It is part of the [RAGE project](http://rageproject.eu/).